Sayt123/ScrapPile/README.md

-# ScrapPile
 Just a dumping ground of plugins I tweak or make.
 All plugins are intended for CSGO but may work for other things?
 Untested.